arkhebuz/AutoGlacier/README.md

 The init command creates database directory, set-ups the required local SQLite database and saves initial config into it.
-The initial config will be always written to the database with id=0.
-If --genkeys flag is activated an RSA key pair will be generated (no passphrase) and saved as plain files in the database directory, the public key will be also saved in the configuration set ID=0.
+The initial config will be always written to the database with set_id=0.
+If --genkeys flag is activated an RSA key pair will be generated (no passphrase!) and saved as plain files in the database directory, the public key will be also saved in the configuration set_id=0.

 The config_file should be a proper JSON file storing the following parameters: